gvwilson/thirdbit/fiction/maddy-roo/index.md

 *Thump!*
 Something black shot into the air just in front of them.
-For a moment Maddy thought it was a flock of startled crows, but it was a net, spreading as it spun through the air.
+For a moment Maddy thought it was a flock of startled crows, but it was a net made of the sturdy brown twine people used in their gardens, spreading as it spun through the air.

 *Thump!*